EC2 and RDS Snapshot Chain

 For more information on how incremental snapshots work, see AWS Documentation.

 Each cloud-native snapshot in the snapshot chain contains metadata.
-Metadata stores information about the protected instance, the backup policy that created the snapshot, and the total number of snapshots in the chain.
-Veeam Backup for AWS uses metadata to identify outdated snapshots, to load the configuration of source instances during recovery operations, and so on.
+Metadata stores information about the protected instance and the backup policy that created the snapshot.
+Veeam Backup for AWS uses metadata to identify snapshots created by the Veeam backup service, to detect outdated snapshots, and to load the configuration of source instances during recovery operations, and so on.

 Cloud-native snapshots act as independent restore points for backed-up instances.
 If you remove any snapshot, it will not break the snapshot chain — you will still be able to roll back instance data to any existing restore point.